Mucor circinelloides: Growth and morphology

-Mucor circinelloides reproduce asexually.
-The sporangiophores are found as two types: elongate and sympodially branched.
+Mucor circinelloides reproduce both asexually and sexually.
+The asexual sporangiophores are found as two types: elongate and sympodially branched.
 The elongate sporangiophores have larger sporangia, which are white at first and progressively turn greenish brown in colour.
-They assume a globose shape and are 40-80 μm in size; characterized as "bobbing heads".
+They assume a globose shape and are 40–80 μm in size; characterized as "bobbing heads".
 Sporangiophores are mostly sympodially branched with small sporangia (25 μm); branches are and sometimes circinate.
 The diameter of the sporangia range from 20 to 80 μm.
 Sporangia have slightly encrusted walls.
 In larger sporangia, the membranes are deliquescent, whereas they are persistent in the smaller ones and rupture at maturity.
 Smaller sporangia also have smooth persistent walls.
-Sporangiophores are ellipsoid (6-7 μm in diameter) or subglobose (4-6 μm in diameter).
+Sporangiophores are ellipsoid (6–7 μm in diameter) or subglobose (4–6 μm in diameter).
 Numerous chlamydospores are also produced.

 Colonies are fast growing and go up to 2 cm in height.
 On Czapek Yeast Autolysate (CYA) plates, the colony growth is low and sparse, most often spreading across the entire Petri dish.
 These colonies of 60 mm diameter or more appear to be pale grey or yellow in colour, with the reverse being uncoloured.
 Colonies also fill up the entire Petri dish of malt extract agar, producing colony colours similar to those observed on CYA.
 Mucor circinelloides can assume a yeast-like growth form.
 It has been isolated in this yeast form from human urine and normal stool specimen.
 It has also been recovered as a yeast from frogs.